pelpadesa/gpu-ebay-pricing/README.md

 3. Run Main.py

 After completion, three images will be created in the `output` folder with prices next to GPU names.

+Optionally, you can modify Main.py to fit desired behavior.
+Most notably, writing pricing data to a .csv file using `GPUs.py`'s `WriteData()` function.